-Samuel Heydon & Elizabeth O’Leary
+Samuel Heydon & Bessie O’Leary

 The 1871 English census records Samuel and his brother living with their grandmother on Lower Street in Dartmouth and his mother serving as a nurse in a “Cadet Hospital” on Ridge Hill (probably an infirmary associated with the Royal Navy’s officer training school, which moved to Dartmouth in 1863).

 In the 1881 English census, 16-year-old Samuel describes himself as an apprentice carpenter and is listed with his grandmother and his Aunt Elizabeth’s family in Dartmouth at “Bears Cove, Castle Yard.”
 This might be Bayard’s Cove Fort (also known as Berescove or Bearscore), the ruins of a small medieval fortification that was being used for storage at the time.
 According to one website, the surrounding area was an “overcrowded slum” until 1863, when the arrival of the Royal Naval College and the growth of local tourism helped curb the neighborhood’s decline.

 In August 1884, Samuel participated in the Dartmouth Royal Regatta.
 His boat, Fly, placed first in a solo rowing event, winning a prize of £5 and defeating Alfred Coaker (who may have been his cousin).